Tips for Kid’s Summer Sleep Routine

 You may also like: How To Get Your Kids Back On A Sleep Schedule

-Of course every child is different so be sure to adjust to their specific needs.
-If your little one is struggle to get enough sleep or is oversleeping dramatically every day, you may want to talk to their doctor.
+Of course every child is different so be sure to adjust to your kiddos specific needs.
+If your little one struggles to get enough sleep or is oversleeping dramatically every day, you may want to talk to their doctor.

 These numbers are general guidelines for what works best for most kids these ages.
 It is also a general average, if they stay up one night and make up for it with a long nap or sleeping in the next day, this is perfectly normal.